axhixh/axhixh.github.com/_src/src/pages/keycaps.md

 If you want to 3D print, the design is available at https://www.printables.com/model/158865-chicago-steno-low-profile-ergo-keycaps
-The source for these files is at https://github.com/pseudoku/PseudoMakeMeKeyCapProfiles
+The source for these files is at https://github.com/pseudoku/PseudoMakeMeKeyCapProfiles The repo also contains files ready for 3D print services at https://github.com/sporkus/PseudoMakeMeKeyCapProfiles/tree/master/stl/Choc

 Dan Schutzner, [shoggot](https://www.thingiverse.com/shoggot/designs) has a remix of this design at [CSL-tall Choc Keycaps](https://www.thingiverse.com/thing:4862025).
 If you want